Cooper Kupp Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Kupp racked up 220 receiving yards in his one career matchup, 116.5 more than his over/under for Sunday's game.
+- Against the Bengals, Kupp put up 220 receiving yards in his one career matchup, 115.5 more than his over/under for Sunday's game.

-- Kupp caught a touchdown pass in that matchup against the Bengals.

-- The 264.6 passing yards the Bengals allow per game makes them the NFL's 27th-ranked pass defense this season.
+- The 264.6 yards per game the Bengals are allowing through the air makes them the NFL's 27th-ranked pass defense.

-- The Bengals have surrendered 26 touchdowns through the air (1.5 per game).
-They are 13th in the league in that category.
+- The Bengals have given up 26 passing TDs this year (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances

-- In last week's outing against the 49ers, Kupp totaled 142 yards on 11 receptions while scoring two touchdowns.
+- Kupp put together a 142-yard performance against the 49ers on 11 catches and scored two touchdowns.

-- Kupp has caught 25 passes on 32 targets for 386 yards and four touchdowns, averaging 128.7 yards over his last three games.
+- Kupp has hauled in 25 passes (32 targets) for 386 yards (128.7 per game) and has four touchdowns during his last three games.

 Kupp's Los Angeles Teammates